-The use of these materials is because deploying them makes paved roads not just physically stronger, but chemically, functionally and environmentally superior, alongside cost advantages.
-Each of the below uses form key components of transportation infrastructure planning because of their ability to address soil stability, improve pavement performance, and reduce settlement, and improve the overall longevity of the road.
+Deploying these materials makes paved roads not just physically stronger but it also offers cost upsides.
+Each of the below uses form key components of transportation infrastructure planning due to its ability to address soil stability, improve pavement performance, and reduce settlement, and improve the overall longevity of the road.

 Refers to the process of restoring or improving the condition of an existing paved road, which has degraded.
-This can take on many forms, depending on the technique of rehabilitation, such as Full Depth Reclamation ((FDR), Cold In-Place Recycling (CIR) or Hot In-Place Recycling (HIR).
-However, this is dependent on the condition of the pavement, and needs to be examined in the context of environmental factors, and an analysis of the type of rehabilitation needed (whether the road needs retexturing, surface treatment, repair etc.) In choosing geosynthetics for this use case, we look at specific improvements that these materials bring.
+This can take on many forms, depending on the technique of rehabilitation, such as Full Depth Reclamation (FDR), Cold In-Place Recycling (CIR) or Hot In-Place Recycling (HIR).
+However, this is dependent on the condition of the pavement, and needs to be examined in the context of environmental factors, and an analysis of the type of rehabilitation needed (whether the road needs retexturing, surface treatment, repair etc.).
+In choosing geosynthetics for this use case, we look at specific improvements that these materials bring.

 Geosynthetics (geotextiles, geogrids, geocomposites) are used to enhance interlayer friction, improving pavement stability and durability.
 This process enhances bonding between pavement layers without which paved roads undergo delamination, or separation of the layers, leading to unstable roads.
 Through CIR, HIR or overlay and repair techniques, new interfaces are developed, thus reducing interface shear failure.